jpgeliziario/jpgeliziario/README.md

 ### About me
-I'm a Control and Automation Engineer and Data Science Student, I'm looking for an job opportunity in this area.
+I'm a Control and Automation Engineer and Data Science Student, I'm looking for a job opportunity in this area.